lubanrb/cli/README.md

 As shown above, there are a few naming conventions about the command class naming and injection:

-* Command class should has suffix "Command"
-  * For instances, Task1Command, Task2Command
 * Module name to be injected should be fully qualified
   * namespaces/modules should be in snake case and
   * Separated by colon as the delimiter
-  * For instances, 'app:control_tasks'
+  * For instance, 'app:control_tasks'
 * Alternatively, commands can be injected individually
   * Command name should be fully qualified
-  * Suffix "Command" is no more needed
+  * For instance, 'app:control_tasks:task2'

 ## Applications

 Luban::CLI provides a base class for cli application, Luban::CLI::Application.
 You can define your own cli application by inheriting it as examples shown in the previous sections.